Delaware Hourly Paycheck Calculator

 NewarkCheckVerify with citySome cities assess only employer business taxes

-• Overtime: Most non-exempt employees earn 1.5× regular rate after 40 hours/week (FLSA standard; exemptions apply).
+• Overtime: Most non-exempt employees earn 1.5× after 40 hours/week (FLSA standard; exemptions apply).

-• Pay frequency: Employers must pay on a regular schedule and provide itemized wage statements showing hours, rates, taxes, and deductions.
+• Pay frequency: Employers must pay regularly and provide itemized wage statements.

 • Records: Accurate timekeeping and payroll record retention are required.